Exploring the White Villages behind the Costa del Sol

 Recognized as the most beautiful village in Andalucía for several consecutive years, its cobbled streets gently wind through the well-maintained white houses of the old town, with vibrant colors from balconies and doorsteps adorned with meticulously kept flowers.
 The houses are repainted annually, a task traditionally performed by the village women.

-Frigiliana boasts excellent infrastructure, including numerous shops, bars, and fantastic restaurants, as well as several hotels and a functioning molasses factory in the town center.
+Frigiliana offers excellent infrastructure, including numerous shops, bars, and fantastic restaurants, as well as several hotels and a functioning molasses factory in the town center.
 The streets are hilly, with beautiful mosaic-covered steps leading from the main road to the narrow residential streets.

 3.Gaucin